theosp/meteor-ad-hoc-chat-demonstration/README.md

 You can easily integrate this chat application into existing web applications using an iframe.
 Here's how:

 1. Deploy your Meteor Ad-Hoc Chat application.
+The application can run on any server accessible to your target audience, whether it's internet-facing or confined to an intranet.

 2. In your existing application, add an iframe with the source URL pointing to your deployed chat application: